 Some medical facilities that perform or have performed IVC filter procedures in Las Vegas include:

 Some.
 Bard implemented a Class 2 Device Recall for the Denali filter in 2015.
 These devices did not have critical label information regarding patients with serious sepsis and nickel-titanium alloy sensitivity.
-A Cordis filter was recalled in 2013 to correct a labelling error.
+A Cordis filter was recalled in 2013 to correct a labeling error.
 And the Greenfield Vena Cava Filter was temporarily recalled in 2005.

 In 2010, the FDA issued a warning about how long-term risks of IVC filters include “lower limb deep vein thrombosis [DVT], filter fracture, filter migration, filter embolization, and IVC perforation.”
 Then the FDA filed another warning in 2014.
 Therefore, the FDA recommended that doctors remove the devices right after pulmonary embolism ceases to be a risk, typically 29 to 54 days after implantation.7

 - Johns Hopkins - IVC filter information